Social Icons

 3 Anger

 • 1.
-Speak when you are angry – and you'll make the best speech you'll ever regret.
+Speak when you are angry and you will make the best speech you will ever regret.

 4 Anniversary